 Since PDP is the same company as DW, a lot of artists using PDP products are essentially DW artists.

 This means that you won’t see a drummer exclusively endorsing PDP.
 With that being said, some artists that are frequently seen using PDP drums are Eric Hernandez, Chad Smith, and Johnny Rabb.

-Choosing a Drum Brand
+Choosing the Best Drum Set Brand for You

 With so many brands to be aware of, it may seem daunting to choose which brand to go with.
 Drums are quite pricey, so you need to be sure of your decision before buying a kit.
 There are a few thought processes that you could follow when choosing a brand.

 What Do Your Favorite Drummers Play?